Alexander Donski: Davis Cup Participation

 Donski has been an active member of the Bulgarian Davis Cup Team since 2019.
-As the highest ranked Bulgarian man in the ATP doubles rankings since November 2021, he has regularly been deployed in the team’s doubles rubbers.
-As of February 2025, he has a cumulative Davis Cup doubles record of 5-4.
-His most notable wins came partnering Alexandar Lazarov against South Africa’s Raven Klaasen / Lleyton Cronje (6-3, 7-6) in 2022 and against the Kazakh team of Alexander Bublik / Aleksandr Nedovyesov (6-3, 6-3) in 2023.
+As the highest ranked Bulgarian man in the ATP doubles rankings since November 2021, he has regularly been deployed in the team's doubles rubbers.
+Some of his most notable wins came partnering Alexandar Lazarov against South Africa's Raven Klaasen / Lleyton Cronje (6–3, 7–6) in 2022 and against the Kazakh team of Alexander Bublik / Aleksandr Nedovyesov (6–3, 6–3) in 2023.